-I don’t even feel the need to defend Cesare/Lurezia as a ship because everyone who watches the show ships them.
+I don’t even feel the need to make a case for Cesare/Lurezia as a ship because everyone who watches the show ships them.
 EVERYONE.
 OK, probably not everyone, but essentially everyone.
 I refer to ships like Cesare/Lucrezia as gateway incest ships.
 Often people who have never shipped incest before, who often find it disgusting, will still ship it.
 Maybe even super hard.
-Sometimes these sorts of ships will be created through a lack of other viable options, but more often than not, it’s a positive response and not a matter of elimination.
+Sometimes these sorts of ships will be created through a lack of other viable options, but more often than not, it’s a positive response and not a matter of lack of other options for those who will ship something no matter what.
 Gateway incest ships tend to take over the fandom and be the most popular ship.
 There are people who read books, watch movies and TV, and don’t spend much time shipping.
 It doesn’t become their life like it does with me.
 But for a lot of us, particularly those of us on the internet right now reading entries like this, not shipping was never an option.

 And so for those people who can’t help but ship, they might find themselves shipping incest in these certain occasions.
 Of course, the thing about a gateway incest ship is that you sound ridiculous when you say that they’re the only incest ship that you ship, or the only incest ship that you’ll ever ship, because once you cross that line there’s really no going back.
 I’m speaking from personal experience.
 THERE’S NO GOING BACK!
 That’s why I delight in gateway incest ships.
 Not only because I can ship them open and free without even getting weird looks (or sensing that I’m getting weird looks because actually I’m on my computer and can’t see anyone looking at me and they couldn’t even actually look at me if they wanted to), and because it opens people up to other incest ships.